 Despite being difficult, it offers many benefits.
 So, if you want to study, don’t worry about the number of “hours” to learn Japanese.

-So, take some action, and put in the time and effort.
-And your journey to learning Japanese will indeed become mesmerizing in no time.
+So, take action and put in the time and effort.
+Your journey to learning Japanese will soon become mesmerizing.

-I hope you liked my article.
-If you want to share your thoughts or ask questions, write in the comments below.
+I hope you enjoyed my article.
+Please write in the comments below to share your thoughts or ask questions.